Sustainable Agriculture Grants

 - The project activities come within the Foundation’s focus sector: sustainable agriculture

-- The project activities are undertaken in one of the Foundation’s six focus countries: Ecuador, Peru, Mozambique, Cambodia, Laos and Myanmar.
+- The project activities are undertaken in one of the Foundation’s six focus countries: Ecuador, Peru, Mozambique, Laos, Myanmar.

 - The duration of the grant requested from the Foundation is from two to four years.